 Testing is available for those without symptoms.
-See mynewadacounty.com/2924/Coronavirus for testing details and locations or call your doctor.
-If you have been tested and your test is negative, you still need to stay in quarantine for the full 14 days (see "Length of quarantine period" on page 1).
+See mynevadacounty.com/2924/Coronavirus for testing details and locations or call your doctor.
+If you have been tested and your test is negative, you still need to stay in quarantine for the full 14 days.
 If your test is positive, you need to follow the Home Isolation Instructions for People with COVID-19.